gazmull/the-sol-trilogy/is/README.md

 - `Raid Quest`: Starts battle from STD-ULT all elements
 - `Advent Battle`: Starts battle with specified difficulty (default: expert)
 - `Raid Event`: Starts battle from STD and stops at the max materials specified, and then jumps to higher difficulties and consume their tokens
+- `Labyrint Exploration`: Starts battle from Ultimate difficulty.
+Will re-take the quest if the user's team died.
 - `Union Event`: Joins a battle that has less than 8 participants, and more than or is equal to 50% HP

 ### Quest Preparation